anynines/klutchio/docs/konnector-control-plane-mode.md

 1. **Initialization**: The konnector loads the control plane kubeconfig (from in-cluster config or --kubeconfig flag) and fetches the app cluster kubeconfig from the specified secret

 2. **Resource Location**:
-   - APIServiceBinding CRD: control plane cluster
+   - APIServiceBinding CRD: binding cluster (control plane cluster in this mode)
-   - APIServiceBinding CRs: control plane cluster
+   - APIServiceBinding CRs: binding cluster (control plane cluster in this mode)
    - Bound service CRDs (e.g. `postgresqlinstances`): **app cluster** (always installed where resources are synced)
    - Provider kubeconfig secrets: control plane cluster